codibre/nestjs-context/libs/nestjs-context-winston/README.md

 It's a native Node.js API that allows you to create a "repository" of contextual information that persists through an entire chain of asynchronous operations (Promises, callbacks, etc.).
 When instantiated at the start of a request, it serves as isolated storage that **only exists for that specific request**.

 **How it works in practice:**
-1. The `LoggingModule` **automatically registers a global guard** that starts the AsyncLocalStorage context at the beginning of each request
+1. The `ContextLoggingModule` **automatically registers a global guard** that starts the AsyncLocalStorage context at the beginning of each request
 2. Throughout execution (controllers, services, etc.), you can **accumulate metadata** using `addMeta()`
 3. Metadata is **isolated per request** - each request has its own independent context
 4. At the end, the log is generated **with all accumulated metadata** for that specific request